 Questions about general scholarships, loans, and financial aid information should be addressed to the Office of Financial Aid (541-346-3221).

-For information on funding opportunities for international students, contact the Office of International Education and Exchange (541-346-3206).
+For information on funding opportunities for international students, contact the International Student and Scholar Services office.

 - University of Oregon Doctoral Research Fellowships for a student in the final year of doctoral work, nominated by the department; $18,000 stipend plus tuition waiver.
 Contact the Graduate School, 541-346-5129.

 - Graduate Student Research Awards for reimbursement for expenditures in support of thesis or dissertation related research and/or travel to make conference presentations related to thesis/dissertation topics; $100-500 per student.
-Students in the Graduate Program may contact Lara Bovilsky, the English Department’s Director of Graduate Studies.
+Students in the Graduate Program may contact Mary Wood, the English Department’s Director of Graduate Studies.

 - Target of Opportunity Laurel Awards (TOLA): tuition waiver for students of color with strong academic records (for U.S. Citizens or Permanent Residents only).
 Contact the Graduate School, 541-346-2489.